jsohan/BeamIT-LIFI/README.md

 https://www.youtube.com/playlist?list=PLAWcwIUZKg6DyM90fNCLBrv4EtDMB4HeP

 # Description:
+Our project is a visual light communications system that can transmit and receive text (digital data) and sound (analog data) to distances greater than 14 FT.
+The prject is comprised of two sub-systems:
 - Digital: Our approach was to use a microcontroller to serialize text data to be transmitted via laser module.
 To receive this